 Addressing mental health and well-being in the time of COVID-19:

 Check out our recorded webinar: "Making the Connection: Climate Changes Mental Health"

 Learn more about APHA's Mental Health Section.

 Find more at mentalhealth.gov and from the National Institute of Mental Health.
-Also, the non-profit organization Affordable Colleges Online offers three guides: Promoting Student Wellness, Substance Abuse in College and Suicide Prevention in College.
+Also, the non-profit organization Affordable Colleges Online offers guides on Mental Health in College.